Roderick J. A. Little: Missing data research

-Bayesian Analysis of Survey Data
+Bayesian analysis of survey data

 Another research area is the analysis of data collected by complex sampling designs involving stratification and clustering of units.
 Since working as a statistician for the World Fertility Survey, Little worked on the development of model-based methods for survey analysis that are robust to misspecification, reasonably efficient, and capable of implementation in applied settings.
 Contributions with students and colleagues in this area include articles on survey nonresponse, Bayesian methods for survey inference, poststratification, assessing selection bias, and survey weighting from a Bayesian perspective.

-Calibrated Bayesian Inference
+Statistical Inference

-Little advocates the calibrated Bayesian approach to statistical analysis, as proposed by George Box and Donald Rubin, among others.
+Little has commented on seminal ideas and controversies in statistics, and advocates the calibrated Bayesian approach to statistical analysis. as proposed by George Box and Donald Rubin, among others.
 The idea is to develop Bayesian models for analysis that yield Bayesian inferences with good frequentist properties, such as posterior credible intervals that have close to nominal coverage when viewed as confidence intervals in repeated sampling.
 In the survey sampling arena, this leads to models that incorporate features of the sample design in the Bayesian model.
 Little argues that this Bayesian framework yields a more unified approach to survey sample inference than the design-based approach, which relies on the randomization distribution underlying sample selection as the basis for inference.
-Little’s applied interests in statistics are broad, including mental health, demography, environmental statistics, biology, economics, medicine, public health and the social sciences, as well as biostatistics.